Symptoms can be a tricky issue when talking about STIs.

 • Watery or bloody vaginal discharge

-Women who have HIV are also more susceptible to certain other long-term conditions, including entering menopause at an earlier age, osteoporosis, and the risk of passing on HIV to their baby during pregnancy or childbirth.
+Women who have HIV are also more susceptible to certain other long-term conditions, including entering menopause at an earlier age, osteoporosis, more rapid transition of HPV into cervical cancer, and the risk of passing on HIV to their baby during pregnancy or childbirth.

 There is also some evidence to suggest that women may experience a quicker disease progression than men.